-The Yureru Nihon Retto (lit: “Quaking Japanese Islands”) website published by Earth Quake Research, an organization that amasses data on earthquakes in Japan, recorded at least 6,000 tremors across the archipelago last year.
-The majority of those ranged in magnitudes from 2 to 5.
-The association even breaks down which prefectures had the most quakes: Ibaraki Prefecture is No. 1 so far this year with 66 recorded tremors and Kumamoto Prefecture in a close second after its major 2016 earthquakes with 51 since January.
+The Yureru Nihon Retto (lit: “Quaking Japanese Islands”) website published by Earth Quake Research, an organization that amasses data on earthquakes in Japan, recorded at least 238 earthquakes across Japan in 2018.
+The association even breaks down which prefectures had the most quakes—Ibaraki is the highest with 45 quakes.

-Before we get to what you should do during an actual quake, let’s get prepared before one even hits.
+Before we get to what you should do during an actual quake, let’s talk about what to do before one even hits.

 - Secure taller furniture if possible so that it won’t fall over.